You’re an up-and-coming brand that just started working with a food distributor to get your product into more retail locations.

 Before a distributor can transport your product to a retailer, they must first get your product into their network.
 Simple enough.
 But how you choose to get your order from your supply chain into theirs can make a world of difference.

-Why You Still Need a 3PL When Working with a Food Distributor Like KeHE or UNFI
+Why You Still Need a 3PL When Working with UNFI or KeHe Food Distributors

 In today’s retail market, on-time delivery is a necessity for your brand.
 The hypercompetitive state of food and beverage does not allow for vendors to let their logistics be an afterthought.